norskvideo/norsk-studio/README.md

 nix-shell shell.nix
 ```

-Will launch a default instance of Norsk Studio on port 8000 (http://localhost:8000) with the built-in components and vision director.
-It is assumed Norsk is running on localhost on the standard ports.
+Will launch a default instance of Norsk Studio on port 8000 (http://127.0.0.1:8000) with the built-in components and vision director.
+It is assumed Norsk is running on 127.0.0.1 on the standard ports.

 That can be changed under workspaces/studio-default/config.yaml

 ```
 npm run test
 ```

 Will run the tests against all of the workspaces in the project (Again, assuming that Norsk is running)